cryptomator/docs/source/desktop/volume-type.rst

 **Requirements:** macOS

-WebDAV on utlizes the scripting language `AppleScript` to handle WebDAV operations.
+WebDAV on macOS utlizes the scripting language `AppleScript` to mount/unmount the virtual drive.
 By default, unlocked vaults are mounted to `/Volumes`.

 ..
 In certain environments, mounting fails with the message ``osascript: can't open default scripting component``.